 In connection with our supply and logistics activities, we provide certain suppliers with irrevocable standby letters of credit to secure our obligation for the purchase and transportation of crude oil, NGL and natural gas.
 Additionally, we issue letters of credit to support insurance programs, derivative transactions, including hedging-related margin obligations, and construction activities.
 At March 31, 2020 and December 31, 2019, we had outstanding letters of credit of \$106 million and \$157 million, respectively.

 Note 9-Partners' Capital and Distributions

-Shares Outstanding
+Units Outstanding

-The following tables present the activity for our Class A shares, Class B shares and Class C shares:
+The following tables present the activity for our preferred and common units: